 Exhibited by Tiffany & Co. at the Paris International Exposition of 1889, this vase represents a rare example of the mokumé technique of mixing metals to look like marbling or wood graining.
 Developed centuries before in Japan, this difficult technique was mastered by metalsmiths at Tiffany & Co. for use in decorative tablewares.

-Mrs. M. Allison Coudert.
+This object was donated by Mrs. M. Allison Coudert.

 Our curators have highlighted 2 objects that are related to this one.

 Cite this object as

 Vase (USA); Produced by Tiffany and Co.
 (United States); silver, gold, copper, and mixed metals; 1976-58-1-a/f

 This object was previously on display as a part of the exhibitions Passion for the Exotic: Japonism and Passion for the Exotic: Louis Comfort Tiffany and Lockwood de Forest.